Search About Newsletters Donate

 Weihua Li Twitter Email is a data reporter at The Marshall Project.
 She uses data analysis and visualization to tell stories about the criminal justice system.
 She studied journalism and comparative politics at Boston University and graduated from Columbia University with a master's degree in data journalism.

-Jasmyne Ricard Email is a Dow Jones News Fellow.
+Jasmyne Ricard Email was a Dow Jones News Fellow.
 She is a University of Missouri graduate who majored in broadcast and data journalism.